McLaren MP4/6: Design and pre-season testing

 The MP4/6 was the first McLaren to be powered by a Honda V12 engine, which Honda quote at 735 PS at 13,500rpm.
 The car was tested by Berger in the off-season, but he was unimpressed with the initial version of the new engine, feeling it was underpowered compared to the 690 bhp V10 engine used in the 1990 car, the MP4/5B.
-When Senna returned for pre-season testing he and Berger, along with Honda, knuckled down to try to solve the engine's problems.
+When Senna returned for pre-season testing, he echoed Berger's concerns about the lack of power saying that he was expecting more from a V12 and that it really felt no more powerful than the old V10.
+However, McLaren and Honda, knuckled down to try to solve the engine's problems.
 McLaren's domination in the early part of the year was mainly due to the lack of reliability of the 700 bhp Renault V10-powered Williams FW14.

 By the latter half of the season, Honda (at Senna's urging) had managed to improve the engine to 780 hp (581.6 kW) @ 14,800 rpm.